keptn/keptn.github.io/content/docs/0.10.x/reference/bridge/manage_sequences/index.md

 ## Filtering

 Filtering provides a way of getting a better overview of the sequences.
 Filter by using the search bar or by selecting the items from the filter list.

 Filters can apply to:

 * Service - all services created for the project
-* Stage - all stages for sequences as defined in the projects shipyard file
+* Stage - all stages defined in the shipyard file of the project
-* Sequence - all sequences as defined projects shipyard file
+* Sequence - all sequences defined in the shipyard file of the project
 * Status - sequences can have the status active, succeeded, or failed

 ## Pausing and resuming sequences
 Running sequences have the option to be paused.
 The buttons' location to trigger pausing is on the top right of a list entry or the detail view.
 Clicking the button will halt the running sequence until it is resumed.
 Please note: Any running task is going to finish before the service pauses the sequence.
-That means that the Bridge may show a paused state, but the task list is still updated.
+That means that the Bridge may show a paused state, but the task list is still running.

 {{< popup_image
 link="./assets/paused-sequence.png"